ivanrsalazar/nft_pipeline/README.md

 #### collection_app.py

-This script establishes the long lasting connection to OpenSea's Stream API
+This establishes the long lasting connection to OpenSea's Stream API

 Note that this file is meant to be a general template for subcribing to